 APR Applied Pharma Research (a Subsidiary of Relief Therapeutics) is a Finalist in the 2022 Rare Disease International Film Festival

-Geneva, Switzerland, November 21, 2022 Relief Therapeutics Holding SA (SIX: RLF, OTCQB: RLFTF, RLFTD) (Relief), a Swiss, commercial-stage biopharmaceutical company identifying, developing and commercializing novel, patent protected products in selected specialty, rare and ultra-rare disease areas on a global basis, today announced that its wholly owned subsidiary APR Applied Pharma Research SA (APR) has been nominated as a finalist in the 2022 Rare Disease International Film Festival UnoSguardoRaro.
+GENEVA, Nov.
+21, 2022 /PRNewswire/ -- RELIEF THERAPEUTICS Holding SA (SIX: RLF) (OTCQB: RLFTF) (RLFTD) ("Relief"), a Swiss, commercial-stage biopharmaceutical company identifying, developing and commercializing novel, patent protected products in selected specialty, rare and ultra-rare disease areas on a global basis, today announced that its wholly owned subsidiary APR Applied Pharma Research SA ("APR") has been nominated as a finalist in the 2022 Rare Disease International Film Festival UnoSguardoRaro.

 APR supports and contributes to the first and only European film festival showcasing films from around the world that address the challenges of life with a rare disease.
-APR's short movie, Forward Live your best life, was nominated as a finalist among more than 200 participants by a jury of international experts comprised of patient associations, health care professionals and film makers.
+APR's short movie, Forward – Live your best life, was nominated as a finalist among more than 200 participants by a jury of international experts comprised of patient associations, health care professionals and film makers.
+During the awards ceremony, the jury awarded APR's movie 2 prizes: Special Mention for Best Campaign and Best Direction.

 As part of its participation in the festival, APR attended events in Berlin (Il Kino), Rome (la Casa del Cinema) and Milan (Niguarda hospital).
 The festival earned the support of many rare disease associations such as: